A Ramsey space of infinite polyhedra and the random polyhedron: Introduction

 \section{Introduction}

 A polyhedron is a geometric object built up through a finite or countable number of suitable amalgamations of convex hulls of finite sets; polyhedra are generated in this way by simplexes.
 Simplicial morphisms are locally linear maps that preserve vertices.
 An ordered polyhedron is a polyhedron for which we have imposed a linear order on the set of its vertices.
 As we only consider order-preserving morphisms, ordered polyedra are rigid, i. e., admit no non-trivial automorphisms; this is an easy consequence of the well order principle.
-In this paper we define a new topological Ramsey space (see \cite{todo}) whose elements are essentially infinite ordered polyhedra.\ is continuous.
-Let us show that $\varphi(\mc{P})$ is closed.
-Given a closure point $\alpha= \left\{(a^j,S_{a^j})\right\}_{j\in\N}$ in $\overline{\varphi(\mc{P})}\subset\mc{AP}^{\N}$ and a sequence $\left\{(A^k,S_{A^k})\right\}_{k\in\N}$ in $\mc{P}$, if $\left\{\varphi(A^k,S_{A^k})\right\}_{k\in\N}$ converges to $\alpha$ then
+In this paper we define a new topological Ramsey space (see \cite{todo}) whose elements are essentially infinite ordered polyhedra.